vboyev-MSFT/defender-docs/defender-endpoint/deployment-vdi-microsoft-defender-antivirus.md

 You can set a scheduled task to run once a day so that whenever the package is downloaded and unpacked then the VMs receive the new update.
 We suggest starting with once a day, but you should experiment with increasing or decreasing the frequency to understand the impact.

 Security intelligence packages are typically published once every three to four hours.
-Setting a frequency shorter than four hours isn't advisable because it will increase the network overhead on your management machine for no benefit.
+Setting a frequency shorter than four hours isn't advisable because it increases the network overhead on your management machine for no benefit.

 You can also set up your single server or machine to fetch the updates on behalf of the VMs at an interval and place them in the file share for consumption.
-This configuration is possible when the devices have the share and read access (NTFS permissions) to the share so they can grab the updates.
+This configuration is possible when the devices have share and read access (NTFS permissions) to the share so they can grab the updates.
 To set up this configuration, follow these steps:

 1. Create an SMB/CIFS file share.